-Fraud cases threaten consumer trust in products and services, and companies are putting in place measures to prevent fraud and protect their products, their brands and their consumers.
+Fraud cases threaten consumer trust in products and services, and companies are putting in place measures to prevent fraud and protect their products or patients, their brands and their consumers.

 TAKING ON GLOVE FRAUD

-There is one such area in which Eagle Protect is combating fraud - glove fraud.
-With disposable gloves in direct contact with food, from processing to purchasing, it is essential the gloves’ raw materials touching your food are known, tested and safe for food contact.
+There is one such area in which Eagle Protect is combating product fraud - gloves.
+With disposable gloves in direct contact with food (from processing to purchasing) and medical (from dental work to examinations), it is essential the gloves’ raw materials touching your product and patients, are known, tested and safe for food/ patient contact.

 Few controls are required for glove manufacturing relating to the reliability of raw materials, manufacturing processes and factory compliance.
 An opportunity exists for deliberate or accidental contamination within the manufacturing process.